Thibaulltt/swanseaCSC318C2/README.md

 ## Known bugs

 Apparently, Oracle decided it was a good idea to deprecate a module, and not replace it.
 So for now, on JDK 9.0, the class `DatatypeConverter` does not exist anymore.
 It works on Wiktor's machine, but under my JDK on my personal laptop, it doesn't run all the way through.

+You can check out the repo at : https://github.com/Thibaulltt/swanseaCSC318C2